Tayyaba-tz/Pokemon_Info_Card/README.md

 - **Responsive Design**
   - Mobile-friendly grid and card layouts.
   - Styled with modern gradients, shadows, and hover effects.

+## Credits
+Developed by Tayyaba Zubaid.